Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives

-Recently, important developments in the field of nanodevice engineering have shown that qubits can be manufactured in a similar fashion to field-effect transistors (FET)~\cite{Maurand2016}, creating an opportunity to leverage the integration capabilities of the semiconductor industry to address the up-scaling challenge.
-From a technological perspective, CMOS-based quantum computing brings two key ingredients favouring large-scale integration: (i) a small qubit footprint, of the order of $100\times100$~nm$^2$; and (ii) compatibility with well-established, highly reproducible Very Large-Scale Integration (VLSI) techniques of the CMOS industry that routinely manufacture billions of quasi-identical transistors on the size of a fingertip.
-Those two ingredients may allow building compact fault-tolerant quantum processors that can fit in conventional cryostats without requiring the technically challenging development of large-scale infrastructures ~\cite{Lekitsche2017}.
-Furthermore, a quantum processing unit (QPU) will likely be a sub-module of a larger information processing system containing also analogue and digital electronics.
-In that scenario, CMOS could enable hybrid integration of quantum and classical technologies facilitating data management and fast information feedback between them.
+Developments in the field of nanodevice engineering have shown that qubits can be manufactured in a similar fashion to field-effect transistors (FET)~\cite{Maurand2016, Zwerver2021, Camenzind2021}, creating an opportunity to leverage the integration capabilities of the semiconductor industry to address the up-scaling challenge.
+Silicon-based quantum computing offers a number of key technological advantages favouring large-scale integration: (i) A small qubit footprint, of the order of $100\times100$~nm$^2$, and potentially commensurate I/O electronics~\cite{Veldhorst2017}; and (ii) compatibility with established very large-scale integration (VLSI) techniques of the CMOS industry that routinely manufacture billions of quasi-identical transistors on the size of a fingertip.
+These ingredients could allow compact fault-tolerant quantum processors that can fit in conventional cryostats without requiring the technically challenging development of new large-scale infrastructures~\cite{Lekitsch2017}.
+Furthermore, a quantum processing unit (QPU) will likely be a sub-module of a larger information processing system that also contains analog and digital electronics.
+In such a scenario, CMOS could enable hybrid integration of quantum and classical technologies, facilitating data management and fast information feedback between them.
 And, even before a fault-tolerant quantum computer is built, compact CMOS manufacturing could deliver multi-core NISQ QPUs~\cite{Cai2020}, ideal for hybrid quantum-classical algorithms that benefit from massive parallelisation~\cite{Peruzzo2014,farhi2014}.